xxx xxx

 Commentry: A Proleptic Reading

-This title-page vignette, the second illustration in the Chapman and Hall Household Edition (1874), faces the frontispiece, anticipating a scene in Chapter XIX.
+This title-page vignette, the second illustration in the Chapman and Hall Household Edition (1874), faces the frontispiece,but anticipates a scene some fifty pages hence, in Chapter XIX.
 Phiz directs the reader neither by caption nor quotation to turn to page 130 in the nineteenth chapter to decipher the meaning of Pickwick's lying in a wheelbarrow or his shocked expression.
-Nor does Phiz depict the other components of the scene that provide a visual context: the enclosure, the impounded animals, and the gleeful spectators.
-Perhaps Phiz expected readers of the new Household Edition volume would already be familiar with his earlier version of the famous comedic scene, either from reading an earlier edition — Chapman and Hall, London, first published Pickwick in nineteen monthly parts, from April 1836 through November 1837 — or from having seen the original October 1836 steel-engraving Pickwick in the Pound, in which even a donkey, also apprehended for trespass, laughes at the hapless protagonist, who, like a prodigal, is keeping company with swine.
+Nor does Phiz depict the other key components of the scene that provide a visual context: the enclosure, the impounded animals, and the gleeful spectators.
+Perhaps Phiz expected readers of the new Household Edition volume of 1874 would already be familiar with his earlier version of the famous comedic scene, either from reading an earlier edition — Chapman and Hall, London, first published Pickwick in nineteen monthly parts, from April 1836 through November 1837 — or from having seen the original October 1836 steel-engraving Pickwick in the Pound in the window of a bookseller's.
+In this updated version, even a donkey, also apprehended for trespass, laughs at the hapless protagonist, who, like a prodigal, is keeping company with swine.
 The style of this later, much simplified version of the scene, seems far cruder and heavier than Phiz’s earlier work.

 In the original steel engraving, Pickwick, who is still feeling the effects of multiple glasses of cold punch, has been transported as a "drunken plebeian" (130) in the wheelbarrow from the scene of his debauch on Captain Boldwig's land at One-tree Hill (the very name suggestive of Christian redemption through suffering) to the local impound.
-In assessing the frontispiece, the reader must recall how Phiz had depicted Pickwick surrounded by the villagers, a stray donkey (who apparently laughs at the inebriate), and three pigs, despite the fact that the text in chapter 19 Dickens mentions no such creatures as Pickwick's companions.
+In assessing the frontispiece, the reader must recall how Phiz had depicted Pickwick surrounded by the villagers, a stray donkey (which is apparently laughing at the inebriate), and three pigs, despite the fact that the text in Chapter XIX Dickens mentions no such creatures as Pickwick's companions.

 An adaptation of Phiz's original serial illustration Pickwick in the Pound (October 1836) for the cover and title-page of Dicks' Standard Play 1065.